 Have you had seasons in life when everything went just as you thought it should?
 Perhaps it was something you planned which worked out really well, or maybe it wasn’t even that deliberate – life just bobbed along nicely for a while…

 Aren’t those times great?!

 When relationships are fulfilling, we’re killing it at work, we look in the mirror and think ‘YESS!’, we have time to ourselves, the bank balance is healthy, the kids are on a good streak – we feel happy and rightly so!

-In short, when our experiences match our expectations there is balance.
+In short, when our experiences match our expectations there’s balance.

-However life evolves as it always does, seasons come and go, and in one form or another, change comes knocking.
+However life evolves, seasons come and go, and in one form or another, change comes knocking.
 With each subtle (or monumental) shift, the balance is altered and an adjustment in the story of our life occurs.

 Changes we want are easier to roll with.